Passionists: Apostolate

 The Roman Catholic Church of St Mungo's Church, Townhead, Glasgow, is run by the Passionists of the Province of St Patrick.

 Traditionally, their main apostolate has been preaching missions and retreats.
 According to Paul of the Cross, they were founded in order to "teach people how to pray", which they do through activities such as retreats and missions, spiritual direction, and prayer groups.
 Today they often also assist local churches in pastoral works, including saying masses, hearing confessions, and visiting the sick.
 Due to the continuing shortage of priests throughout the world, the Passionists today are sometimes designated as parish priests and curates of various parishes.
 The Passionists hold many retreat and conference centers around the world.

 Unlike the La Sallians or the Gabrielites, Passionists do not usually open schools and universities, except seminaries for their own students wishing to become brothers and priests.
 There are some schools sponsored and run by the Passionists, like the St. Gemma Galgani School, (which includes primary, junior high and high school-level education) in Santiago (Chile), but these are more the exception than the rule.
 The Passionists are involved in social welfare projects and education mainly in the various mission territories assigned to them.

-Though Passionists are not required to work in non-Christian areas as missionaries, their Rule allows its members to be posted to missionary work, such as in mainland China (before the Communists took over in 1949), India, and Japan, and in many other nations in Africa, Asia, Latin America and elsewhere as dictated by the pope or at the invitation of a local Bishop.
+Though Passionists are not required to work in non-Christian areas as missionaries, their Rule allows its members to be posted to missionary work, such as in mainland China (first in Yuanling and then in Chongqing, before the Communists took over in 1949), India, and Japan, and in many other nations in Africa, Asia, Latin America and elsewhere as dictated by the pope or at the invitation of a local Bishop.

 As of 2014 there were 2,179 Passionists in 61 countries on the five continents, led by a superior general who is elected every six years.
 He is assisted by six consultors in governing the congregation.
 The congregation is divided into provinces, vice-provinces and missions.
 The Congregation is also divided into groups of provinces, vice-provinces and missions called configurations.
 The presidents of the six configurations constitute the Extended General Council which meets with the Superior General and his consultors annually.